hakanayaz/PIRQ_Draft/Module 1/C_C++/README.md

 }
 ```

-First, we will show what are the phases until compilation.
-For this step, we will use `clang` commend:
+You may recognize this function as Newton's iterative algorithm for root finding.
+First, we'll take a peek at the phases of compilation this code will undergo.
+For this step, we use a `clang` command:

 ``` c
  % clang -ccc-print-phases f.c